Dutch in 2026: how to write a fresh, modern text

 Dutch in 2026 is fast, direct, and clear.
 People read for shorter periods, scroll faster, and want texts that are immediately understandable.
 Especially with online videos, social media, commercials, and voice-overs, old-fashioned language simply doesn’t work anymore.
 Long sentences, complicated words, and formal structures cause people to tune out.

-The Dutch language is constantly changing, and that’s a good thing.
-Words that used to be very normal often sound distant or dusty now.
+Words that used to be perfectly normal often sound distant or stuffy these days.
 Think of words like “immer”, “echter”, “wellicht”, or “nagenoeg”.
 Understandable?
-Sure.
+Definitely.
 But natural?
 Not really anymore.

 That’s why modern writers are increasingly choosing language that’s closer to spoken speech: